cucumber/docs/content/docs/guides/browser-automation.md

 end
 ```

-Now let us incorporate Cucumber to this simple test
+Now let us incorporate Cucumber to this test:

 ```gherkin
 Feature: Search In order to use Google users must be able to search for content